 #2: Cascades Falls (Pembroke)

 The 4.0-mile round-trip hike to 66-foot-tall Cascades Falls is one to put on your list of must-do hikes.
 If time permits, continue on to Barney’s Wall.

 There is a wooden viewing platform a few steps above the waterfall basin.
 A second-level viewing area gets you very close to Cascades Falls.

 The Cascades National Recreational Trail is a short drive from Mountain Lake Lodge (the lodge from Dirty Dancing).
 Here, take in a sunset from Bald Knob.

 #3: Dismal Falls (Pearisburg)

-A short walk leads to stair-step falls and a gorgeous swimming hole that’s absolute perfection on a warm day as a post-hike celebration.
+A short walk leads to stair-step falls and a gorgeous swimming area that’s absolute perfection in the summer heat as a post-hike celebration.

 The rocks can get slippery as you close in the falls, so take your time and get ready to make a big splash.
 On weekdays, you may have the falls all to yourself.

 The Paul’s Creek Trail at Wintergreen Resort is so peaceful you may feel like you’re the only one who knows about this 1.2-mile hike.

 It’s a calming walk through the trees before you need to skip on rocks over a burbling creek.
 Then, a cascading waterfall and a refreshing swimming hole.